You can mark you interesting snippets of text that will be available through a unique link in your browser.

 Look at other dictionaries:

 • Saint Eugene I — Pope St. Eugene I † Catholic Encyclopedia ► Pope St. Eugene I Eugene I was elected 10 Aug., 654, and died at Rome, 2 June, 657.
-Because he would not submit to Byzantine dictation in the matter of Monothelitism, St.… … Catholic encyclopedia
+Because he would not submit to Byzantine dictation in the matter of Monothelitism, St. Martin I was… … Catholic encyclopedia

 • Pope Eugene I — Infobox Pope English name=Eugene I birth name=??? term start=10 August 654 term end=2 June, 657 predecessor=Martin I successor=Vitalian birth date=??? birthplace=Rome, Italy dead=dead|death date=death date|657|6|1|mf=y deathplace=Rome, Italy… … Wikipedia